hackabull/Same-Page/README.md

 Created by _Team Hack-A-Bull_, a group of baby hackers from Durham, North Carolina trying to make the world a better place.

-This app is aimed at blended families (two households, where the kids move back and forth between parents or guardians), but could probably be used by any group of people trying to buy groceries together, keep a calendar, and have a shared to do list.
+This app is aimed at blended families (two households, where the kids move back and forth between parents or guardians), but could probably be used by any group of people trying to track money, keep a calendar, and have a shared to do list.
 We've got 4 pages so far with dreams of more to follow:

 ### Sign-In/Registration Page --> Dashboard
 Register as either a parent/guardian and assign user IDs to additional parents/guardians and children.